 Whole blood can provide improved oxygen-carrying capacity, volume expansion, and replacement of clotting factors and was previously recommended for rapid massive blood loss.
 However, because component therapy is equally effective and is a more efficient use of donated blood, whole blood is not generally available in the US.

 Packed RBCs are ordinarily the component of choice with which to increase hemoglobin (Hb).
 Indications depend on the patient.
-Oxygen-carrying capacity may be adequate with Hb levels as low as 7 g/L in healthy patients, but transfusion may be indicated with higher Hb levels in patients with decreased cardiopulmonary reserve or ongoing bleeding.
-One unit of RBCs increases an average adult’s Hb by about 1 g/dL (and the Hct by about 3%) above the pretransfusion value.
+Oxygen-carrying capacity may be adequate with Hb levels as low as 7 g/dL (70 g/L) in healthy patients, but transfusion may be indicated with higher Hb levels in patients with decreased cardiopulmonary reserve or ongoing bleeding.
+One unit of RBCs increases an average adult’s Hb by about 1 g/dL (10 g/L), and the hematocrit (Hct) by about 3%, above the pretransfusion value.
 When only volume expansion is required, other fluids can be used concurrently or separately.
-In patients with multiple blood group antibodies or with antibodies to high-frequency RBC antigens, rare frozen RBCs are used.
+In patients with multiple blood group antibodies or with antibodies to high-frequency RBC antigens, RBCs with rare phenotypes of antigens are used; these are usually frozen for storage.

 Washed RBCs are free of almost all traces of plasma, most white blood cells, and platelets.
 They are generally given to patients who have severe reactions to plasma (eg, severe allergies, paroxysmal nocturnal hemoglobinuria, IgA immunization).
 In IgA-immunized patients, blood collected from IgA-deficient donors may be preferable for transfusion.

-WBC-depleted RBCs are prepared with special filters that remove ≥ 99.99% of white blood cells.
-They are indicated for patients who have experienced nonhemolytic febrile transfusion reactions, for exchange transfusions, for patients who require cytomegalovirus-negative blood that is unavailable, and possibly for the prevention of human leukocyte antigen (HLA) alloimmunization to help prevent refractoriness to platelet transfusion (failure to achieve the target level of blood platelets after platelet transfusion).
+WBC-depleted RBCs (leukoreduced) are prepared with special filters that remove ≥ 99.99% of white blood cells.
+They are indicated for patients who have experienced nonhemolytic febrile transfusion reactions Febrile nonhemolytic transfusion reaction The most common complications of transfusion are Febrile nonhemolytic reactions Chill-rigor reactions The most serious complications, which have very high mortality rates, are Acute hemolytic... read more , for exchange transfusions, for patients who require cytomegalovirus-negative blood that is unavailable, and possibly for the prevention of human leukocyte antigen (HLA) alloimmunization to help prevent refractoriness to platelet transfusion (failure to achieve the target level of blood platelets after platelet transfusion).

 Cryoprecipitate is a concentrate prepared from fresh frozen plasma.
 Each concentrate usually contains about 80 units each of factor VIII and von Willebrand factor and about 250 mg of fibrinogen.
-It also contains ADAMTS13 (an enzyme that is deficient in congenital thrombotic thrombocytopenic purpura), fibronectin, and factor XIII.
-Although originally used for hemophilia and von Willebrand disease, cryoprecipitate is currently used as a source of fibrinogen in acute DIC with bleeding, treatment of uremic bleeding, cardiothoracic surgery (fibrin glue), obstetric emergencies such as abruptio placentae and HELLP syndrome (hemolysis, elevated liver enzymes, and low platelet count), and rare factor XIII deficiency when human coagulation factor XIII concentrate is unavailable.
+It also contains ADAMTS13 (an enzyme that is deficient in congenital thrombotic thrombocytopenic purpura Thrombotic Thrombocytopenic Purpura (TTP) Thrombotic thrombocytopenic purpura (TTP) is an acute, fulminant disorder characterized by thrombocytopenia and microangiopathic hemolytic anemia.
+Other manifestations may include alterations... read more ), and factor XIII.
+Although originally used for hemophilia Hemophilia Hemophilias are common hereditary bleeding disorders caused by deficiencies of either clotting factor VIII or IX.
+The extent of factor deficiency determines the probability and severity of bleeding... read more and von Willebrand disease Von Willebrand Disease Von Willebrand disease (VWD) is a hereditary quantitative deficiency or functional abnormality of von Willebrand factor (VWF), which causes platelet dysfunction.
+Bleeding tendency is usually... read more , cryoprecipitate is currently used as a source of fibrinogen in acute DIC with bleeding, treatment of uremic bleeding, cardiothoracic surgery (fibrin glue), obstetric emergencies such as abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+It can be an obstetric emergency.
+Manifestations may include vaginal... read more and HELLP syndrome Complications Preeclampsia is new-onset or worsening of existing hypertension with proteinuria after 20 weeks gestation.
+Eclampsia is unexplained generalized seizures in patients with preeclampsia.
+Diagnosis... read more (hemolysis, elevated liver enzymes, and low platelet count), and rare factor XIII deficiency when human coagulation factor XIII concentrate is unavailable.
 In general, it should not be used for other indications.
+A pathogen-inactivated pooled cryoprecipitate is now available that can be used as a source of fibrinogen.
+It has the advantage that it can be thawed and stored at room temperature for up to 5 days unlike standard cryoprecipitate that needs to be thawed from -18° C and has to be used within 4 hours.

-Granulocytes may be transfused when sepsis occurs in a patient with profound persistent neutropenia (neutrophils < 500/mcL [0.5 × 109/L]) who is unresponsive to antibiotics.
+Granulocytes may be transfused when sepsis occurs in a patient with profound persistent neutropenia Neutropenia Neutropenia is a reduction in the blood neutrophil count.
+If it is severe, the risk and severity of bacterial and fungal infections increase.
+Focal symptoms of infection may be muted, but fever... read more (neutrophils < 500/mcL [0.5 × 109/L]) who is unresponsive to antibiotics.
 Granulocytes must be given within 24 hours of harvest; however, testing for HIV, hepatitis, human T-cell lymphotropic virus, and syphilis may not be completed before infusion.
 Because of improved antibiotic therapy and drugs that stimulate granulocyte production during chemotherapy, granulocytes are seldom used.

-Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage.
+Rh immune globulin (RhIg), given IM or IV, prevents development of maternal Rh antibodies that can result from fetomaternal hemorrhage Pathophysiology Erythroblastosis fetalis is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal red blood cells.... read more .
 The standard dose of intramuscular RhIg (300 mcg) must be given to an Rh-negative mother immediately after abortion or delivery (live or stillborn) unless the infant is Rho(D) and Du negative or the mother’s serum already contains anti-Rho(D).
 If fetomaternal hemorrhage is > 30 mL, a larger dose is needed.
 If hemorrhage of this amount is suspected, testing of the volume of fetomaternal hemorrhage begins with the screening rosette test, which, if positive, is followed by a quantitative test (eg, Kleihauer-Betke test).

 Platelet concentrates are used